UPDATED: JULY 05, 2023 | 2 MIN READ

 Is a fixed indemnity plan good for replacing health insurance?

 A fixed indemnity is not recommended in place of your health insurance.
-It’s best used as a supplement to a major medical plan as a way to reduce your out-of-pocket costs for healthcare services.
+It’s best used as a supplement to a major medical plan to reduce your out-of-pocket costs for healthcare services.

-Once you file a claim and receive your cash payout, you can apply the money to your medical bills.
+You can apply the money to your medical bills once you file a claim and receive your cash payout.
 The cash benefit may help, especially if your insurer only covers part of the medical service.

 In addition to a lack of coverage for essential health benefits and preventative care, your fixed indemnity plan may feature limits, even if you suffer a critical illness.
-The disclaimer or terms and conditions for your plan may include limited emergency room visits and hospital stays.
+Your plan’s disclaimer or terms and conditions may include limited emergency room visits and hospital stays.

 These often feature lifetime benefit limits, a maximum the plan pays for your healthcare costs.
 Signing up for a fixed indemnity plan may require pre-screening, and companies may deny enrollment.